- Angel Investor

 - Series A

-An Accredited Investor has over $1 million in net worth (minus their home) or earned over $200,000 for the past two years and expects the same this year ($300,000 if joint with spouse).
+1. An investor who has over $1 million in net worth (minus their home) or earned over $200,000 for the past two years and expects the same this year ($300,000 if joint with spouse).

 Some entities are also accredited investors: